-On 1 January 2023, a number of changes to the BVI Business Companies Act came into force.
+On 1 January 2023, a number of changes to the BCA came into force.
 These amendments affect the information publicly available about BVI companies and the information BVI companies need to file, and they contain amendments to certain statutory regimes (voluntary liquidation and continuation) which are designed to prevent their abuse.

-As a result of the amendments, BVI companies' registers of directors are now publicly available.
+As a result of the amendments, BVI companies' lists of incumbent directors are now publicly available.
 BVI companies must also file an annual return, containing prescribed financial information, although that will not be available for public inspection.
 The amendments also provide a mechanism for, but do not introduce or implement, a "Register of Persons with Significant Control".
-The BVI has committed to introduce this register by 2023 to comply with an EU directive aimed at ensuring beneficial ownership information is publicly accessible.
-However, that process has been thrown into some doubt as a result of a judgment of the European Court of Justice in November 2022, which held that the EU directive was invalid and public access to beneficial ownership information constitutes a serious interference with the fundamental rights to respect for private life and to the protection of personal data.
-It is anticipated that the ECJ judgment will have implications for the commitments made by the BVI to establish publicly available beneficial ownership registers by 2023.
+The BVI committed to introduce this register by 2023 to comply with an EU directive aimed at ensuring beneficial ownership information is publicly accessible.
+However, that process was delayed as a result of a judgment of the European Court of Justice in November 2022, which held that the EU directive was invalid and public access to beneficial ownership information constitutes a serious interference with the fundamental rights to respect for private life and to the protection of personal data.
+Although not of direct application to the BVI, the BVI government has indicated its intention to ensure that any public access does not infringe human rights.

-In changes to the voluntary liquidation regime, all voluntary liquidators will have to satisfy a new residency requirement.
+In changes to the voluntary liquidation regime, all voluntary liquidators must satisfy a new residency requirement.
 It is hoped that that change will increase accountability for the voluntary liquidation process.

-Bearer shares, which have a long and controversial history, will finally be abolished completely.
-Any remaining bearer shares will be automatically converted into registered shares.
+Bearer shares, which have a long and controversial history, have finally been abolished completely.
+Any remaining bearer shares were automatically converted into registered shares.

-The amendments also introduce a requirement to give public notice, via the BVI Gazette, of a BVI company's intention to continue out to a foreign jurisdiction.
+The amendments introduced a requirement to give public notice, via the BVI Gazette, of a BVI company's intention to continue out to a foreign jurisdiction.
 In a number of cases, it has been alleged that the continuation regime has been used to try to avoid liability to creditors.
 The notice period may make that more difficult.